Shoulder Pain Mackenzie, MO

-The shoulder is among the largest and most complex joints we have.
-In actuality, it is made up of four independent smaller joints:
+The shoulder is one of the human body’s largest and most complex joints.
+In truth, what we call the shoulder joint is made up of four different joints:

-3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the breastbone at the base of the neck.
-As the only joint that connects the arm to the torso, it connects the movement of the upper limb with the core of your body.
+3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the breastbone at the base of the neck.
+As the only joint that connects the arm to the torso, it links the movement of the upper limb with the core of your body.

 4. The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
 It attaches and allows movement between the shoulder blade and the thoracic cage.

-• the four muscles of the rotator cup that surround the head of the upper arm bone, which allow for movement movement and stabilize and protect the GH joint
+• the four muscles of the rotator cup that surround the head of the upper arm bone, which allow for movement movement and stabilize the ball of the humerus within the shoulder socket

 Shoulder Pain Mackenzie, MO | Injury Rehabilitation | Physical Therapy Near Mackenzie